vinodkd/guts/src/book/01_size.md

 This (contrived) version of the code is obviously bigger than the previous - while doing the same thing as before.

 So Q#4 really is: Does a language's container structures contribute to its size?
-Going by the examples above where they "add to the structure", I would argue that they do; and therefore should be considered "compound" __Operations__ s with some non-zero size of their own.
-This also answers the question about `main()`' - and by extension - all functions: functions are containers and therefore have a non-zero size of their own in addition to contributing whatever size their contents have to the total size.
+Going by the examples above where they "add to the structure", I would argue that they do; and therefore should be considered __Compound Operations__ with some non-zero size of their own.
+This also answers the question about `main()` - and by extension - all functions: functions are containers and therefore have a non-zero size of their own in addition to contributing whatever size their contents have to the total size.

 Updating  definitions from (7) and (8) above to include these facts, therefore: